Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Causality violation in quadratic gravity

 So far we have been exploring possible quantum-gravity signatures in observables under the perspective of the EFT of general relativity.
 Perhaps from a safe-ground landscape our main focus should indeed be the predictions from quantum general relativity.
 Nevertheless we wish to push forward our limits and try to seek potential marks on observables left by high-energy gravitational physics.
 In principle the prospective of measuring such quantum footprints would allow us to tell which (if any) of our proposed UV completions of quantum gravity would be realizable in nature.

 In this section we will focus on a specific observable, the leading-order time delay/advance in the scattering of light by a heavy object.
 This will enable us to discuss possible causality-violation effects that would have an origin at high energies.
 Causal uncertainty has been investigated in the context of quantum general relativity.
 Indeed, the effects of the three-point couplings on causality were explored in Ref.~\cite{Camanho:2014apa}.
 These were suppressed, and are quite small in the region where the effective field theory treatment is valid.
 Interestingly, such effects could be potentially important for causality violation, but they are in some sense optional.
 What is not optional is the quantum correction to lightcones.
 These are small at low energy, but get enhanced to order unity in the Planck scale.
-We emphasize these are general features of quantum corrections~\cite{Donoghue:2021meq}.
+We emphasize these are general features of quantum corrections~\cite{Donoghue:2021meq}. {For a discussion on quantum corrections to time delay associated with a spinning oblate source in the EFT context, see Ref.~\cite{Battista:2017xlm}.}

 There is a UV completion of gravity in which causal uncertainty emerges quite naturally at the Planck scale, and would allow us to discuss this quantum-gravity effect almost straightforward.
 This is quadratic gravity -- as it is the most conservative UV completion, we believe that quadratic gravity may also be relevant to Planck-scale phenomenology.
 Let us discuss how causal uncertainty arises in this scenario.
 As well known, K\"allen and Lehmann have demonstrated that propagators have a particular spectral representation.
 In turn, this representation asserts that propagators cannot fall faster than $1/q^2$ for $q^2 \to \infty$.
 But in quadratic gravity propagators fall faster than this -- for large $q^2$, one finds a $1/q^4$ behavior.
 So something looks odd; the modern interpretation is that causality is the lost ingredient at high energies~\cite{Donoghue:2021cza,Donoghue:2019ecz,Donoghue:2019fcb}.
 This causality violation typically occurs on scales over which the spin-2 massive ghost mode (that is known to exist in this theory) propagates, which are proportional to the Planck time scale.
 This feature and the fact that lightcones are ill-defined in quantum gravity, as demonstrated in some low-energy calculations~\cite{72,Bjerrum-Bohr:16,Bai:2016ivl,Chi:2019owc,Ford:1994cr,Ford:1996qc}, have been employed to argue that uncertainty in the causal structure of field theory is inevitable when taking into account quantum-gravity effects~\cite{Donoghue:2021meq}.
 Hence measurable causality violations would be an interesting path to explore in a phenomenological context.